Design and performance of a high-pressure xenon gas TPC as a prototype for a large-scale neutrinoless double-beta decay search: Detector design and construction

 A diagram of the xenon gas system is shown in Figure~\ref{fig:gas_system}.
 It is equipped with a vacuum pump system, a circulation compressor (MB-601HPAL, IBS), purification systems, gas analyzers, gas storage, and the AXEL prototype detector.
 Gas lines and the pressure vessel can store up to 10~bar of gas.
 Before filling the detector, the vessel is purged with argon gas and exhausted to $10^{-2}$~Pa to reduce outgassing from the detector using a scroll pump (ISP-250C, ANEST IWATA) and a turbo-molecular pump (TG350FCAB, OSAKA VACUUM).
 The rate of outgassing was $\sim 8.0\times10^{-5}$~Pa$\cdot$m$^3\cdot$s${}^{-1}$.
 The xenon gas can be stored in five 47~L cylinders in the gaseous phase and in a 300~mL bin as liquid while the detector is opened.
 The system can hold a total of 2100~normal liters of xenon gas.

 For the measurement below, we used about 4~bar of natural xenon gas with less than 100~ppm of contaminants.
 The gas is circulated during the data taking and a molecular-sieve (MC1-902FV, SAES) and a nitrogen getter (API-GETTER-I-RE, API) maintain the purity of xenon gas.
 A dew point transmitter (PURA, MICHELL Instruments) monitors the water concentration.
-Digital pressure gauges (ZT67, Nagano Keiki) ensure the xenon gas pressure to be the set value.
+Pressure gauges (ZT67, Nagano Keiki) measure the pressure with a precision of $\pm 0.6$~bar and monitor with much better resolution.